-Nancy Toffolo is an accomplished scientist with experience in multiple disciplines.
-Her wide-ranging professional experience includes contributing to a life sciences mission for NASA, working for a private genomics company and sharing her knowledge with students through various positions at the University of Florida.
+Nancy Toffolo’s wide-ranging professional experience includes contributing to a life sciences mission for NASA, working for a private genomics company and sharing her knowledge with students through various positions at the University of Florida.
 Her educational experience is equally diverse, with a BS in animal sciences and an MS in forensic toxicology.
 In this Investigator, we asked Toffolo about her NASA mission, how to get the next generation of women interested in STEM fields and her advice for online students.

 You received your BS in animal sciences and your MS in forensic toxicology.
 What inspired you to complete a master’s degree in forensic toxicology instead of animal sciences?